sima17/Bank_Management_System/README.md

 # Built with
  Java in IntelliJ IDEA
 # Contact
-For more information, please free to contact LinkedIn www.linkedin.com/in/sima-rai/
+For more information, please free to contact me on LinkedIn www.linkedin.com/in/sima-rai/